-It is now commonplace to see various tools at the gym to improve muscle length and tone, with foam rollers and lacrosse balls being the most prevalent.
+It is now commonplace to see various tools at the gym to improve muscle length and tone, with foam rolling and lacrosse balls being the most prevalent.
 These tools are used to improve the mobility of the muscle tissue that you are targeting, typically before and after your workout, aiming to reduce muscle or joint pain.

 There is not a lot of research to support that you are stretching the fascia, but what you may be doing is improving the muscle quality underneath the fascia if there is what is known as a trigger point or more commonly referred to as a muscle “knot.”
 Fascia is designed to be resilient to tensile stress, and therefore, does not respond to stretching.
 A trigger point is a taut band of muscle located within a larger muscle and may be tender to touch, although they don’t have to be.
 Normal muscle won’t have trigger points and will not exhibit the same tenderness.

 The pain associated with trigger points is caused by the release of various chemicals that occur with tissue damage.
 Strength training will cause small microtears in the muscle, and this damage, time after time, can develop knots in the muscle and cause subsequent pain.
 Knots in the muscle can occur for a variety of reasons whether it is trauma, illness, inactivity, or workouts.